 Explore Nikko worry-free and affordably with Tobu Railway’s Nikko All Area Pass.
 This pass includes a roundtrip from Asakusa station in Tokyo, unlimited bus and train rides in the Nikko area, and free admission to selected tours and attractions.
 Plus, get discounts at some tourist sites, restaurants, and souvenir shops.
 The pass costs just ¥4,600 in summer or ¥4,230 in winter and is valid for four consecutive days.
 Perfect for international tourists, it’s the most convenient option to experience Nikko.
 Get your pass today and start your adventure

-When you are in the possession of the Japan Rail Pass, you can also choose for other options:
+When you are in possession of the Japan Rail Pass, you can also choose other options:

 From Tokyo Station: Take the Tohoku Shinkansen to Utsunomiya Station, and then transfer to the Nikko line to finally reach Nikko Station.
 It takes approximately 1 hour and 40 minutes, and it offers you a comfortable, quiet ride on the bullet train.